gabrieldavison/channel-hopper/README.md

 ## Writing Presets

 The [Hydra repo](https://github.com/ojack/hydra) is probably the best place to start learning about the Hydra language, there's lots of good resources there.
-Most existing hydra code should work inside hydraMod with one caveat:
+Most existing hydra code should work inside ChannelHopper with one caveat:

 One change you might have to make with existing code is to be explicit about where your final output is routed and which output is being rendered.